 i have kept the Sabbath for over 11 years, would not work on the Sabbath, Every job i had i informed them before i started working for them, that i would not work on the Sabbath. i have been offered triple pay ($75.00 an hour, at that former job) to work a Sabbath and would not. i don’t keep the Sabbath because Jesus tells me too, or because the Apostles told me to, nor because it is one of the 10 commandments. i made a vow to God that i would keep it because i love Him, and the Spirit put it upon my hear to do so, NOT that i am required to do so, or commanded to do so, but because i want to keep it for Him, to show my love for Him.

 You see to teach others that they must keep the Sabbath, even though their Spirit has not convicted them to do so, nor does the teachings of Jesus Christ or His Apostles teach them to do so, is teaching a false doctrine, it is their opinion, and their opinion they should keep to themselves, and not press it upon others.
 LET EVERY MAN BE FULLY PERSUADED IN HIS OWN MIND.
-It does not say to try to persuade others, which is evil to do so.
+It does not say to try to persuade others, which the Nicolaitans love to do, which is evil.